Indiana’s Medicaid Waiver Programs:

 Indiana’s Family Supports Medicaid Waiver (FSW)

-The Family Supports Medicaid Waiver is the basic entry point to receive waiver services for a child or adult with a developmental disability (which includes an autism spectrum disorder and/or autism, Asperger Syndrome and PDD/NOS).
+The Family Supports Medicaid Waiver is the basic entry point to receive waiver services for a child or adult with a developmental disability (which includes autism spectrum disorders).
 Applications for the Family Supports Waiver (FSW) are accepted through the Bureau of Developmental Disabilities Field Services Office (BDDS).

 The Family Supports Waiver- Fast Facts: